 - Wide dynamic range (117 dB) and low distortion characteristics

 - Built in pop filter reduces undesirable wind and breath sounds

 It may look like a dynamic microphone (its shape, for example), but it’s a handheld condenser microphone!

 You don’t have to know everything about microphones, but it’s good to have a general knowledge at least.
 Let’s talk about the two main categories now.

-As I mentioned earlier, condenser microphones are used for recording vocals a lot more than the dynamic ones.
 And let’s be real, you’ve seen them a million times on TV or YouTube when a famous rapper is being recorded in the booth.

 To start, they require a lot less gain at the preamp because they receive phantom power from the interface.
 As a result, a higher output is achieved, so you don’t need as much gain added.